-The dispute with one of the state branches, as reported in previous financial reports, remains unresolved.
-Legal proceeding ceased during the 2012 financial year and no further action has been undertaken by the Union during the 2020 financial year regarding this matter.
+The dispute with the NSW state branches, as reported in previous financial reports, remains unresolved.
+Legal proceeding ceased during the 2012 financial year and no further action has been undertaken by the Union during the 2023 financial year regarding this matter.